SNiewierra/exclusiveblue/README.md

 Welcome to the exclusiveblue-documentation.

 [exclusiveblue] is a demo made with bluemix.
-It shows how node.js cloudant and twilio works together,and it shows how easy it is for beginners like me, to build such a demo without great knowledge in one of these areas.
+It shows how node.js, cloudant and twilio works together,and how easy it is for beginners like me, to build such a demo without great knowledge in one of these areas.

 If you're not into bluemix yet, no problem, I was neither, here's a [link] for a good tutorial for beginners